Tai Webster

-Tai Jack Webster (born 29 May 1995) is a New Zealand professional basketball player who last played for JL Bourg Basket of the LNB Élite.
+Tai Jack Webster (born 29 May 1995) is a New Zealand professional basketball player for Limoges CSP of the French LNB Élite.
 After starting his career in New Zealand, Webster played college basketball for the Nebraska Cornhuskers, earning second-team All-Big Ten as a senior in 2017.
 He went on to play professionally in Germany and Turkey before having a season with the New Zealand Breakers in the Australian National Basketball League (NBL) in 2020–21.
 After playing in Lithuania and again in Turkey, he joined the Perth Wildcats in 2023.

 Early career

-Born in Auckland, Webster attended Westlake Boys High School and played for North Harbour Basketball.
+Webster was born in Auckland, New Zealand, in the suburb of Takapuna.
+He attended Westlake Boys High School and played for North Harbour Basketball.

 Webster joined the Auckland Pirates of the New Zealand National Basketball League (NZNBL) for the 2012 season, playing two games for a team that won the championship.
 He subsequently joined the New Zealand Breakers of the Australian NBL as a non-contracted development player for the 2012–13 NBL season.

 In December 2012, Webster signed a National Letter of Intent to play college basketball at the University of Nebraska–Lincoln.
 He had never heard of Nebraska when he was recruited, but signed with the team anyway.

 Webster joined the Waikato Pistons for the 2013 New Zealand NBL season.
 In 15 games, he averaged 18.5 points, 3.9 rebounds, 4.4 assists and 2.0 steals per game.